electrumsv/electrumsv/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Report a problem
 about: If you are asking for help with a problem, you MUST fill this out.
-If you do not, we are then forced to ask you the exact same questions anyway.
-So what will likely happen is we will close your issue and ask you to make a new one filling out this information.
+It will get you a response much faster, and we will ask you to come back and fill it out anyway, if you didn't.
 title: ''
 labels: ''
 assignees: ''